M0mahmoud/anasacademy/README.md

 A modern, responsive dashboard application built with Next.js 15, React 19, TypeScript, Tailwind CSS 4, and shadcn/ui components.

+## ⚠️ Important Notes

+### Design & Implementation Focus

+> **Note**: This implementation prioritizes **clean code structure**, **component architecture**, and **functionality** over pixel-perfect design matching.

+**Icons & Colors**: The icons and color schemes may differ from the original Figma design.
+The focus was on creating a functional, well-structured codebase rather than exact visual replication.

+**Automatic Dark/Light Mode**: The application is built using **shadcn/ui CSS variables**, which means dark and light mode theming will work automatically without additional configuration.
+Simply toggle the theme, and all components will adapt seamlessly.

+**Scalable Architecture**: The component structure is designed for easy customization.
+Icons, colors, and styling can be updated globally by modifying the CSS variables in `globals.css` or individual component props.

+### Development Priorities

+1. ✅ Clean, maintainable code structure
+2. ✅ TypeScript type safety
+3. ✅ Responsive design patterns
+4. ✅ Component reusability
+5. ✅ Performance optimization
+6. ⏳ Pixel-perfect design matching (can be refined later)

 ## 🚀 Features

 ### 📊 Dashboard Analytics